Salesforce researchers claim new method mitigates AI models’ gender bias

 Salesforce’s proposed alternative — Double-Hard Debias — transforms the embedding space into an ostensibly genderless one.
 That is, it transforms word embeddings into a “subspace” that can be used to find the dimension that encodes frequency information distracting from the encoded genders.
 It then “projects away” the gender component along this dimension to obtain revised embeddings before executing another debiasing action.

-To evaluate their approach’s performance, the researchers tested it against the WinoBias data set, which consists of pro-gender-stereotype and anti-gender-stereotype sentences.
+To evaluate their approach, the researchers tested it against the WinoBias data set, which consists of pro-gender-stereotype and anti-gender-stereotype sentences.
 (For example, “The physician hired the secretary because he was overwhelmed with clients” versus “The physician hired the secretary because she was overwhelmed with clients.”)
-The performance gap between pro-stereotype and anti-stereotype sentences reflects how differently an algorithm system performs on the male group and female group, so it can be treated as a “gender bias” score.
+Performance gaps reflect how an algorithm system performs on the two sentence groups and leads to a “gender bias” score.

-The researchers report that Double-Hard Debias reduced the score of embeddings obtained using the GloVe algorithm from 15 (on two types of sentences) to 7.7 while preserving the semantic information.
-Moreover, they claim that on a visualization (tSNE projection) meant to model embeddings so that similar embeddings are clustered nearest each other and dissimilar ones are spread apart, Double Hard Debias produced a more homogenous mix of embeddings compared with other methods.
+The researchers report that Double-Hard Debias reduced the bias score of embeddings obtained using the GloVe algorithm from 15 (on two types of sentences) to 7.7 while preserving the semantic information.
+They also claim that on a visualization (tSNE projection) meant to model embeddings so that similar embeddings are clustered nearest each other and dissimilar ones are spread apart, Double Hard Debias produced a more homogenous mix of embeddings compared with other methods.

-Of course, it’s worth noting that some believe bias can’t be fully eliminated from word embeddings.
-In a recent meta-analysis from the Technical University of Munich, the contributors claim there’s “no such thing” as naturally-occurring neutral text because the semantic content of words is always bound up with the sociopolitical context of a society.
+It’s worth noting that some experts believe bias can’t be fully eliminated from word embeddings.
+In a recent meta-analysis from the Technical University of Munich, contributors claim there’s “no such thing” as naturally occurring neutral text because the semantic content of words is always bound up with the sociopolitical context of a society.

-Nonetheless, the Salesforce and University of Virginia team believe their technique measurably reduces gender bias to the extent that it’s present in embeddings.
+Nonetheless, the Salesforce and University of Virginia team believe their technique measurably reduces the gender bias present in embeddings.

-“We found that simple changes in word frequency statistics can have an undesirable impact on the debiasing methods used to remove gender bias from word embeddings,” wrote the coauthors of the paper describing Double-Hard Debias. “[Our method] mitigates the negative effects that word frequency features can have on debiasing algorithms.
+“We found that simple changes in word frequency statistics can have an undesirable impact on the debiasing methods used to remove gender bias from word embeddings,” wrote the coauthors of the Double-Hard Debias paper. “[Our method] mitigates the negative effects that word frequency features can have on debiasing algorithms.
 We believe it is important to deliver fair and useful word embeddings, and we hope that this work inspires further research along this direction.”